 High-dimensional hypothesis testing is an important research area in modern statistics.
-It is frequently used in many fields, such as genomics, medical imaging, risk management, and web search.
-The motivation for studying high-dimensional tests is that traditional tests, such as the Hotelling Tsquared test, do not work, in general, when the data dimension is larger than the sample size owing to the singularity of the sample covariance matrix.
-A natural way of solving this problem is to replace the sample covariance matrix in the Hotelling T-squared test statistic with a nonsingular matrix, such as the identity matrix or the diagonal matrix of the sample covariance matrix.
-In this way, for example, Srivastava (2009), Park and Ayyala (2013), Wang et al. (2015), Feng et al. (2016), Feng et al. (2015) and Feng et al. (2017) developed tests for the one-sample mean problem, and Bai and Saranadasa (1996), Srivastava and Du (2008), Chen and Qin (2010), and Gregory et al. (2015) developed tests for the two-sample mean problem.
-In addition, Goeman et al. (2006) and Lan et al. (2014), among others, test the regression coefficients in high-dimensional linear models.
-These tests are all sum-type tests, based on a summation of the parameter estimators.
-It is well known that sum-type tests perform well, in general, when the data are dense; that is, most of the parameters are nonzero under the local alternative.
-However, such tests may be inefficient when the data are sparse, where only a few parameters are nonzero under local alternative.
-To establish high-dimensional tests for sparse data, Cai et al. (2014), Zhong et al. (2013), and Chen et al. (2019) propose max-type tests, which typically perform well on sparse data, but worse when the data become dense.
+It has been frequently used in many application fields, such as genomics, medical imaging, risk management and web search.
+The motivation of studying high-dimensional test is that traditional tests, such as the Hotelling T-squared test, do not work in general when the data dimension is larger than the sample size due to the singularity of sample covariance matrix.
+A nature way to amend this problem is replacing the sample covariance matrix appearing in the Hotelling T-squared test statistic with a nonsingular matrix, such as the identity matrix and the diagonal matrix of sample covariance matrix.
+In this way, for example, Srivastava (2009), Park and Ayyala (2013), Wang et al. (2015), Feng et al. (2016), Feng et al. (2015) and Feng et al. (2017) developed tests for one-sample mean problem, while Bai and Saranadasa (1996), Srivastava and Du (2008), Chen and Qin (2010), and Gregory et al. (2015) developed tests for two-sample mean problem.
+In addition, Goeman et al. (2006) and Lan et al. (2014), for instance, considered testing regression coefficients in high-dimensional linear models.
+All these tests are sum-type tests, based on the summation of parameter estimators.
+It is well known that the sum-type tests generally perform well as data are dense, i.e. most of the parameters are nonzero under the local alternative.
+However, it may be inefficient when data are sparse, where only a few parameters are nonzero under local alternative.
+To establish high-dimensional tests for sparse data, Cai et al. (2014), Zhong et al. (2013) and Chen et al. (2019) proposed some max-type tests, which typically perform well on sparse data, but worse when the data become dense.

-In practice, it is often difficult to determine whether or not the data are sparse.
-Thus, much effort has been devoted to developing tests with good and robust performance under both data conditions.
-For example, Fan et al. (2015) propose a power enhancement procedure that uses a screening technique for high-dimensional tests.
-They combine the power enhancement component with an asymptotically pivotal statistic to strengthen the power under sparse alternatives.
-Xu et al. (2016) propose an adaptive test for a high-dimensional two-sample mean test that combines information across a class of sum-of-power tests, including tests based on the sum of the squares of the mean differences and the supremum mean difference.
-Wu et al. (2019) extend the adaptive test to generalized linear models.
-He et al.

-(2021) construct U-statistics of different orders that are asymptotically independent of the max-type test statistics in high-dimensional tests, based upon which, they propose an adaptive testing procedure.
-However, these results are based on the work of Hsing (1995), and thus require that the data be sampled from stationary and α -mixing random variables.
-In fact, the α -mixing property is rarely checked in practice, which greatly limits the application of these methods.
-In this study, we use the novel asymptotic independence analysis between the aforementioned sum and maximum to solve the problem without requiring the stationary assumption or the α -mixing property.
-In addition, we propose a series of high-dimensional tests, including one-sample mean test, two-sample mean test and regression coefficient test.
-Numerical results demonstrate the strong robustness of the proposed tests, regardless of the sparsity of the data.
+In practice, it is often difficult to determine whether data are sparse or not.
+Thus, many efforts have been devoted to develop tests with good and robust performance under both data conditions.
+For example, Fan et al. (2015) proposed a power enhancement procedure by a screening technique for high-dimensional tests.
+They combined the power enhancement component with an asymptotically pivotal statistic to strengthen powers under sparse alternatives.
+Xu et al. (2016) initiated an adaptive test for highdimensional two-sample mean test.
+It combines information across a class of sum-of-powers tests, including tests based on the sum-of-squares of the mean differences and the supremum mean difference.
+Wu et al. (2019) extended the adaptive test to generalized linear models.
+In He et al. (2021), the authors constructed U-statistics of different orders that are asymptotically independent of the max-type test statistics in high-dimensional tests, upon which an adaptive testing procedure is proposed.
+However, these results are based on Hsing (1995), which require data to be sampled from stationary and α -mixing random variables.
+In fact, the α -mixing property is hardly checked in practice, which greatly limits the application of these methods.
+In this paper, by using the novel asymptotic independence analysis between the sum and maximum aforementioned, we solve the problem without the stationary assumption or the α -mixing property and propose a series of high-dimensional tests including one-sample mean test, two-sample mean test and the regression coefficient test.
+Numerical results demonstrate strong robustness of the proposed tests regardless data being sparse or not.